mohitpai/journey-optimizer.en/help/using/configuration/email-settings.md

 ### Recommendations and limitations {#recommendations-limitations}

 * Make sure the BCC email address is set correctly.
-If this is not case, your clients' personally identifiable information (PII) may be sent to an unwanted address.
+If this is not case, your clients' personal identifiable information (PII) may be sent to an unwanted address.

 * For privacy reasons, BCC emails must be processed by an archiving system capable of storing securely personally identifiable information (PII).